rockstor/rockstor-doc/contribute_documentation.rst

 Contributing to Rockstor documentation
 --------------------------------------

 Steps for contributing to **rockstor-doc** repo are similar to contributing to **rockstor-core**, as we follow the same fork and pull request model.
-We’ll assume you have basic proficiency with Git and are familiar with it using a texteditor or IDE of your choice.
+We’ll assume you have basic proficiency with Git and are familiar with using a texteditor or IDE of your choice.
 Emacs, Vim, Eclipse and PyCharm are some recommendations.
 We’ll further assume that you have your laptop ready with git and an editor installed.
 Since we rely on github services, you need to create a profile on github.com.

 Once you have your profile set-up on github.com, follow these steps